rancher/docs/content/rancher/v2.x/en/installation/options/rke-add-on/layer-4-lb/_index.md

 You have a couple of options:

-- Create a backup of your Rancher Server in case of a disaster scenario: [High Availablility Back Up and Restoration]({{< baseurl >}}/rancher/v2.x/en/installation/backups-and-restoration/ha-backup-and-restoration).
+- Create a backup of your Rancher Server in case of a disaster scenario: [High Availability Back Up and Restoration]({{< baseurl >}}/rancher/v2.x/en/installation/backups-and-restoration/ha-backup-and-restoration).
 - Create a Kubernetes cluster: [Provisioning Kubernetes Clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/).

 <br/>